 What does a lined seahorse eat?

-The lined seahorse eats small crustaceans such as amphipods and little shrimps, but also fish larvae and worms like nematodes and polychaetes.
+The lined seahorse eats small crustaceans such as amphipods and little shrimp, as well as fish larvae and worms like nematodes and polychaetes.

 Does a lined seahorse lay eggs?